-Rice, a Republican, was the representative for Massachusetts's 3rd congressional district from 1865 to 1867.
+Rice was the representative for Massachusetts’s 3rd congressional district as a Republican.
+He served from 1865 to 1867.

 From Dec 1859 to Mar 1867, Rice missed 628 of 2,284 roll call votes, which is 27.5%.
 This is on par with the median of 25.1% among the lifetime records of representatives serving in Mar 1867.
 The chart below reports missed votes over time.

 |Dec 1860-Mar 1861||141||61||43.3%||95th|

 |Dec 1861-Feb 1862||75||18||24.0%||77th|